-Have you ever thought about wine tasting in Tuscany and just become so overwhelmed due to the abundance of excellent wines?
+Have you ever thought about Tuscan wine tasting from Florence and just become so overwhelmed due to the abundance of excellent wines?
 You are not the only one!
 Many people visiting Florence and Tuscany, are shocked by the amount of choices there are on the wine lists.
 Consequently they end up either drinking watered-down table wine or overpriced bottles at the restauranteurs’ suggestion.
 Therefore, it’s important to study before arriving and taking a course while here, to truly get the most out of your experience in Tuscany.

 A Tuscan experience

 Going on a wine tasting tour, or taking a wine class, besides being a lot of fun, can certainly contribute to an improved Tuscany experience.
 You will learn to discern and appreciate some of Italy’s best wines on your own.
 All without depending on a sommelier or guide for help.
 You can also truly impress dinner guests when you return home and teach them all you learned on your cultural experience in Italy.

 As a wine region, Tuscany is one of the most famous in the world, and for good reason.
 Similar to Bordeaux in France, Tuscany has acquired fame due to its rich terroir and variable geography.
 Those characteristics allow for a wide variety of grapes to truly flourish and produce excellent fruit.
 Tuscany is famous for producing some wines you have surely heard of, including Chianti, Chianti Classico, Brunello di Montalcino, Nobile di Montepulciano, Vernaccia, Bolgheri, and the ever sought-after Super Tuscan blends.
 Many of these wines are made from the Sangiovese grape, which grows throughout the region.
 Depending on where grape grows, the wine produced can be indeed extremely different.